Mammography: Digital

 Digital mammography is also utilized in stereotactic biopsy.
 Breast biopsy may also be performed using a different modality, such as ultrasound or magnetic resonance imaging (MRI).

 While radiologists had hoped for more marked improvement, the effectiveness of digital mammography was found comparable to traditional X-ray methods in 2004, though there may be reduced radiation with the technique and it may lead to fewer retests.
 Specifically, it performs no better than film for post-menopausal women, who represent more than three-quarters of women with breast cancer.
-The U.S. Preventive Services Task Force concluded that there was insufficient evidence to recommend for or against digital mammography.
+The U.S. Preventive Services Task Force concluded that there was insufficient evidence to recommend for or against digital mammography over basic film mammography for breast cancer screening.

 Digital mammography is a NASA spin-off, utilizing technology developed for the Hubble Space Telescope.
-As of 2007, about 8% of American screening centers used digital mammography.
-Around the globe, systems by Fujifilm Corporation are the most widely used.
+As of 2022, over 99% of certified mammography centers in the United States screening centers use digital mammography.
+Globally, systems by Fujifilm Corporation are the most widely used.
 In the United States, GE's digital imaging units typically cost US$300,000 to $500,000, far more than film-based imaging systems.
 Costs may decline as GE begins to compete with the less expensive Fuji systems.

 3D mammography

-Three-dimensional mammography, also known as digital breast tomosynthesis (DBT), tomosynthesis, and 3D breast imaging, is a mammogram technology that creates a 3D image of the breast using X-rays.
-When used in addition to usual mammography, it results in more positive tests.
+Three-dimensional mammography, also known as digital breast tomosynthesis (DBT), tomosynthesis, and 3D breast imaging, is a mammogram technology that creates a 3D view of the breast using X-rays from different angles.
+Supplementing standard 2D mammography with DBT has been shown to improve cancer detection.
 Cost effectiveness is unclear as of 2016.
 Another concern is that it more than doubles the radiation exposure.

+Contrast-enhanced mammography

+Contrast-enhanced mammography is an advanced imaging technique that employs iodinated contrast agents to visualize breast neovascularization, functioning similarly to magnetic resonance imaging.
+Tumor-associated angiogenesis often results in leaky blood vessels, allowing contrast material to accumulate within the tumor tissue and produce an iodine-enhanced image.
+This enhances the visibility of malignancies that might otherwise be obscured by dense breast tissue.
+Contrast-enhanced mammography is also referred to as contrast-enhanced spectral mammography, contrast-enhanced digital mammography, or contrast-enhanced dual-energy mammography.

+A large randomized controlled trial published in The Lancet in 2025 found that contrast-enhanced mammography detects significantly more invasive breast cancers in women with dense breast tissue than standard mammography or ultrasound.
+Conducted across 10 U.K. screening sites with over 9,000 participants, the study reported that contrast-enhanced mammography identified 15.7 invasive cancers per 1,000 exams, compared to 4.2 for ultrasound and 15 for MRI, with no statistically significant difference between Contrast-enhanced mammography and MRI.
+CEM was also found to be more cost-effective and accessible than MRI.
+Advocates suggest contrast-enhanced mammography could improve early detection and outcomes for women with dense breasts, but acknowledge risks of overdiagnosis.